 A primary key to a healthy and healing grieving process following the suicide of a loved one is to adopt and utilize healthy coping strategies.
 These include:

 - Keep in touch with loved ones, including family and friends.
 Reach out to spiritual leaders for understanding and support.
-In short, surround yourself with people who will listen to you and do something as simply to give you a shoulder to lean on during these challenging times.
+In short, surround yourself with people who will listen to you and do something as simple to give you a shoulder to lean on during these challenging times.

 - Understand that you must grieve in your own way.
 Do not pressure yourself to do anything that doesn’t seem right to you, that isn’t comfortable for you.
 For example, you need not visit your loved one’s resting place until you feel comfortable doing so.
 Keep in mind that you do not need to rush the overall grieving process.
 In fact, working through grief simply is not something that can be rushed.

 - Be fully prepared for painful reminders, because they will come.
-These can come about during special days holidays, and the like.
+These can come about during special days holidays and the like.
 These can also come in the form of places at which you and your loved one spend time.

 - Anticipate setbacks in your grieving process.
 Although something of a cliché, it is an accurate description of grieving generally, and the grief process after a suicide specifically: You will take two steps forward, and then a step backward.